 Tom also helped found and was the first president of the Cache Creek Conservancy which has done creek restoration work while accommodating reasonable gravel mining.
 The Conservancy developed and operates a 135 acre creekside nature preserve that acts as an outdoor laboratory to teach children and others about the importance of understanding and protecting the natural world.
 For this work, Tom and Yolo County received the Governor's Economic and Environmental Award.

 Tom's passion for environmental sustainability infuses his service on the Sacramento Area Council of Governments where he was a leader in the development of a 50 year land use strategy called "Blueprint" which encouraged smart growth development in the six county Sacramento Region.
-Today, average vehicle miles traveled per resident is actually in decline due to policies put in place in that plan just eleven years ago.
+Today, average vehicle miles traveled per resident is actually in decline due to policies put in place in that plan.
 This work resulted in the receipt of a second Governor's Economic and Environmental Award, among over a dozen such recognitions including a citation from the Secretary of the Environmental Protection Agency.

-Tom chairs the Woodland Sustainability Committee and has helped stimulate a number of innovations that have made Woodland a quiet leader in best practices and conservation.
+Tom also founded the Woodland Sustainability Committee and has helped stimulate a number of innovations that have made Woodland a quiet leader in best practices and conservation.